 SSH brute-force telemetry

 Spin up a fresh server, open port 22 to the internet, and within minutes a stranger is trying to log in as root.
 Not because anyone has heard of you — they haven’t.
 There are simply thousands of bots cycling through public IPv4 around the clock, hammering common credentials at every port 22 that responds.
 SSH was released in 1995.
-It has been like this approximately the whole time.
+It's been like this from roughly the start.

-What you see below is the view from my honeypot — a sandboxed container listening on port 22, well isolated from anything I actually care about.
-It pretends to be sshd just convincingly enough to log every connection attempt with its source IP, the credentials offered, and a timestamp.
-Nobody is logging in; nobody is getting anywhere if they think they did.
-The map plots the last 1000 intruders geolocated to the city they route from (otherwise it would render as a single navy planet).
-Larger dots had the patience to try more passwords than smaller ones — the red ones tried quite a lot more.
+What you see below is the view from one IPv4 address out of four billion.
+Nothing about it is special — never advertised, never linked from this site, never given a hostname worth typing.
+The bots found it anyway.
+That's the job.
+Behind the port is a sandboxed container pretending to be sshd long enough to log every attempt — source IP, credentials, timestamp.
+Nobody's logging in.
+The map plots the last 1000 intruders hammering on that single address, geolocated to the city they route from (otherwise it would render as a single navy planet).
+Bigger dots tried more passwords.
+Red ones tried a lot more.

-On a typical day the honeypot logs tens of thousands of login attempts — roughly one every couple of seconds while the bots are awake, which is to say always.
-The bulk of that volume comes from a small number of patient sources cycling through their wordlists: a fresh IP usually shows up, tries some hundreds of passwords over a few hours, gives up when nothing works, and quietly hands off to the next compromised host on the rota.
+On a typical day the honeypot logs tens of thousands of attempts — about one every couple of seconds.
+The bots don't sleep.
+Most of the volume comes from a small number of patient sources cycling through their wordlists.
+A fresh IP shows up, tries a few hundred passwords over a few hours, gives up.
+The next compromised host takes over.

 unique sources